Retro Recordings XR — Heritage — Legends

 Studios Hackensack living room (1953–59) · Englewood Cliffs NJ (1959–2016)

 Born Jersey City NJ.
 Trained + practising optometrist for ~7 years while running parallel recording career at night.
 Converted his parents' Hackensack living room into a studio (1953); recorded virtually every Blue Note session 1953–1959 there.
-In 1959 quit optometry and built the Englewood Cliffs studio — purpose-designed by architect David Henderson, FLW-influenced.
+In 1959 quit optometry and built the Englewood Cliffs studio — purpose-designed by architect David Henken, a Frank Lloyd Wright apprentice from the Usonia community in Pleasantville NY.
 Still operational.
 Worked simultaneously for Blue Note, Prestige, Savoy, Riverside, Pacific Jazz, Impulse!, CTI.
 Over 1,000 sessions.
 NEA Jazz Master (2009); Grammy Trustees Award (2012).

 Technical signature